 Ignition Interlock Program FAQs

-An Ignition Interlock Provider Center is a permanent facility certified by the Department of Driver Services (DDS) for the purpose of providing and installing Ignition Interlock Devices.
+An Ignition Interlock Provider Center is a permanent facility certified by the DDS for the purpose of providing and installing Ignition Interlock Devices.

 1. How do I become certified as an Ignition Interlock Provider Center?